Amortized Latent Steering: Low-Cost Alternative to Test-Time Optimization: Conclusion

 \section{Conclusion}

 We introduced \textsc{ALS}, which replaces per-input optimization with a precomputed vector derived from successful generations.
-On GSM8K and MATH-$500$, \textsc{ALS} achieves $2$–$5\times$ faster inference than LatentSeek and matches or surpasses strong decoding baselines including CoT and Self-Consistency.

-Performance depends on $\alpha$, especially for structured outputs, highlighting both the potential and limits of a single global steering vector. \textsc{ALS} offers a low-cost, interpretable approach for guiding hidden representations and probing latent-space geometry.
+On GSM8K and MATH-500, \textsc{ALS} achieves $2$--$5\times$ faster inference than LatentSeek and matches or surpasses strong decoding baselines including CoT and Self-Consistency.
+The method works by providing implicit guidance from successful reasoning trajectories, helping models resolve ambiguity when multiple competing solution paths are available in latent space.
+Like other methods, performance requires hyperparameter tuning of $\alpha$. \textsc{ALS} offers a low-cost, interpretable approach for guiding hidden representations and probing latent-space geometry.